BonsonW/slorado/docs/rocm-build.md

 ## Advanced building options

 - By default it is assumed that you have ROCM on the standard location (`/opt/rocm`).
-Otherwise, you can specify the path manually as:
+You should have `hipcc` at `/opt/rocm/bin/hipcc` and the library files (.so files) at `/opt/rocm/lib`.
+If your ROCM is installed elsewhere,  you can specify the path manually as:
    ```
-   make rocm=1 ROCM_LIB=/path/to/rocm/library/
+   make rocm=1 ROCM_LIB=/path/to/rocm/
    ```
-   Make sure you have `/path/to/curocmda/library/bin/hipcc` and `/path/to/cuda/library/lib`.
+   Make sure you have `hipcc` at `/path/to/rocm/bin/hipcc` and the library files at `/path/to/rocm/lib`.

-- For ROCM you can provide the architecture as `make rocm=1 ROCM_ARCH=--offload-arch=gfxnnn``
+- You can provide the [ROCM architecture](https://rocm.docs.amd.com/en/latest/reference/gpu-arch-specs.html) as `make rocm=1 ROCM_ARCH=--offload-arch=gfxnnn`

 - Custom libtorch path:
     ```